 Unusual Things to do in Greenwich

 The Line Contemporary Art Walk

 Although it’s not entirely in Greenwich, you can check out a few artworks from The Line in Greenwich.

 But what is The Line?
 It’s a contemporary art walk stretching from Greenwich to Queen Elizabeth Olympic Park in Stratford – the first of its kind in London.

 Several pieces in the Greenwich stretch of the walk were actually created as part of the Millennium Dome project in 2000, including Anthony Gormley’s Quantum Cloud and Richard Wilson’s Slice of Reality.

 The large-scale works are framed by the living backdrop of the Thames, which adds its own movement to the overall effect.

 The Fan Museum

-Claiming to be the only museum in the world dedicated to fans and the art of fan making (TBH, I can’t see it being overrun with contenders, fans are pretty niche), The Fan Museum contains over 3,500 fans raging from ancient times to the current day.
+Claiming to be the only museum in the world dedicated to fans and the art of fan making (TBH, we can’t see it being overrun with contenders, fans are pretty niche), The Fan Museum contains over 3,500 fans ranging from ancient times to the current day.

 Visit and you’ll see how even the most practical object can take on so many forms – some of the fans in the collection were decorated by leading artists of the day.